astropy/regions/docs/user_guide/plotting.rst

 Similarly, `~regions.SphericalSkyRegion` objects do not have an ``as_artist()`` or ``plot()`` method.
 To plot a `~regions.SphericalSkyRegion` object, you will need to convert it to a pixel region (using a WCS object).
-Boundary distortions can also be included in this conversion (by setting the ``include_boundary_distortions`` keyword), to capture the effects of the WCS projection from spherical to a planar geometry.
+Boundary distortions can also be included in this conversion (by setting the ``boundary_distortions`` keyword), to capture the effects of the WCS projection from spherical to a planar geometry.
 See the second example in :ref:`examples`.

 It is also possible to use the coordinates of a discretized `~regions.SphericalSkyRegion` to show the region's boundary in a figure.